davidmalawey/openLab/methods.md

 Publications, or published methods: These are whole collections of methods combined into subject-focused reports.
 Here I will attach various documents such as workshop slides, instruction sets, or topic research data.
 As of Feb 2025, I would like to post all of the relevant information directly in this repository, but this may take years.
 To speed up the process, I will upload several publications that I used in the past decade which carry clusters of key info.

 ## Additive
-**Additive Manufacturing** or AM for short.
+**Additive Manufacturing** (AM).
 These slides come from my presentation to an international gathering in Saint Etienne, France in 2019.
-The university (ENISE) hosted a 3D printing "summer school" with several speakers and I presented on practical applications for additive manufacturing.
+ENISE university hosted a 3D printing "summer school" with several speakers and I presented on practical applications for additive manufacturing.
 The knowledge up to this point came from about 4 years in FDM printing and 2 years in Metal printing.
 My role at Texas A&M included support for undergraduate projects in functional mechatronics devices, and graduate researchers projects in metal sintering, ablating, and melting.

 Below, you'll find four slides for a preview of the polymer additive manufacturing tips.
 These focus on ABS polymer as the preferred material.
 With ABS we gain sun & UV tolerance, wicking and bonding with CA glue, compatibility with OTS pvc parts, and toughness over PLA & PETG.